GreenfireInc/Techmarkets.Backend/supabase/functions/auth/README.md

 ```

 ### POST /auth/link-wallet
-Links an additional wallet address to an existing user account.
+Links a wallet address to an existing user account.
 This endpoint requires a valid temporary token obtained during the wallet authentication flow.

 **Request**:
 ```json